-We did it!
 We’ve got ISO45001 certification, the new safety standard.

 No big deal you might think, but think again.
 Last January our Managing Director, Mohammed Chaudhary, took a huge chance on two of his staff – who were not SHEQ specialists – and tasked them to try for the new safety standard ISO45001, replacing the outgoing 18001.
 Expectations weren’t particularly high, but fingers were crossed.